2020 Call for Presentations

 The Payments 2020 Call for Presentations opens June 3, 2019

-PAYMENTS is the premier payments industry’s annual conference that offers attendees an education program of sessions that address challenges and opportunities, pushing the envelope on payments innovation and transformation impacting all stakeholders.
-In addition to being recognized for its superior educational content, PAYMENTS offers attendees opportunities to expand ideas for business solutions necessary for a competitive advantage.
+Payments is the premier payments industry’s annual conference that offers attendees an education program of sessions that address challenges and opportunities, pushing the envelope on payments innovation and transformation impacting all stakeholders.
+In addition to being recognized for its superior educational content, Payments offers attendees opportunities to expand ideas for business solutions necessary for a competitive advantage.
 Through the conference experience, attendees also establish strategic partnerships to embrace change through collaboration.
-The deadline for submissions is March 1, 2019.
+The deadline for submissions is August 9, 2019.

 - Compliance & Regulatory

 - Cybersecurity & Risk

 - Disruptive Ideas & Technologies

 TopicsFor information on the Payments 2020 Session Tracks please visit payments.nacha.org/session-tracks.
 Each proposal must contain a track name and session title.

 Nacha will accept proposals for any track or subject, however the Conference Planning Committee has identified the topics below as highly-desired content:

 |ACH||The ACH Network continues to evolve to support innovation and emerging business models and opportunities.
 Uniquely ubiquitous, the ACH Network is instrumental to moving the payment space forward while balancing new ways of doing business with sound risk management and with a reach that delivers game-changing impact.
 These sessions focus on increasing awareness about the most critical ACH-related topics necessary to operate and compete today and tomorrow.||Topics include: ACH and ACH Rules topics, non risk-related Nacha initiatives - audit, Same Day|